Aditya1404Sal/VulcanGuard/README.md

 ## Overview

-**Suboptimal-Firewall** is a comprehensive network management tool designed to test network security and performance.
+**Suboptimal-Firewall** is a network management tool designed to test network security and performance.
 It combines a rate limiter, an eBPF-based XDP (Express Data Path) packet filter, and a load balancer with multiple algorithm support to provide a working firewall solution :D.

-# ⚠️ Disclaimer ⚠️
-WARNING: suboptimal-Firewall is Heavily Underdeveloped

-This project is currently a **parody** and is **NOT SUITABLE** for production environments.
-It is intended purely for learning and educational purposes (for now).
-The current version lacks extensive testing, which could lead to security vulnerabilities, performance issues, and other critical problems on.

-Use at Your Own Risk

-The creator of this tool will not be held liable for any damages or negative outcomes resulting from its use.
-By using this tool, you acknowledge the potential risks and agree that the responsibility for any issues lies solely with you.

-Future Development Needed

-Further work is required to make suboptimal-Firewall a stable and reliable tool.
-Contributions and feedback are welcome to help improve its functionality and security.

-Note: This project is currently a parody and may evolve in the future.

 ## Features

 1. **Rate Limiter**:
    - Controls the rate of incoming traffic to prevent overwhelming the network.
    - Protects against DDoS attacks and ensures fair usage of network resources.
-   - Supports sticky HTTP session brownlisting: If a valid request with a session ID exceeds a pseudo rate of X requests in Y seconds, the source IP will be temporarily brownlisted (denied service for 10 minutes).
+   - Supports sticky HTTP session brownlisting: If a valid request with a session ID exceeds a pseudo rate of X requests in Y seconds, the source IP will be temporarily brownlisted (ie: denied service for a set Duration).

 2. **eBPF-based XDP Packet Filter**:
    - Utilizes eBPF (Extended Berkeley Packet Filter) for high-performance packet filtering.